-AzureFunBytes – Intro to Bicep
+AzureFunBytes – Getting started with Bicep

 AzureFunBytes is a weekly opportunity to learn more about the fundamentals and foundations that make up Azure.
 It’s a chance for me to understand more about what people across the Azure organization do and how they do it.
 Every week we get together at 11 AM Pacific on Microsoft LearnTV and learn more about Azure.

 We’ve just finished Microsoft Build!
 There were so many sessions to take part in!
 I wanted to spend some time using one of the amazing things that have come out of this huge event.
 I have been playing with with Azure Bicep, a new Microsoft approach to deploying Azure resources using Infrastructure as Code.
 Today I’d like to show you how to create a basic template and deploy it to Azure.
 Then I will look at how quickstart templates are converted in the Bicep Playground.
 We’ll look at the Bicep CLI install, the VS Code plug-in, and of course Azure CLI.